 Your playbook should contain a success plan to prompt a discussion about what success looks like for your customer.
 Clearly defining the success criteria will allow your customer to feel heard and understood.
 It will also give your reps the opportunity to set expectations and establish realistic benchmarks that make demonstrating future ROI and upselling easier.

-Creating sales playbooks doesn’t need to be an overwhelming task.
-Key slides for each sales stage can be created once and then adjusted as needed.
+And don’t worry, creating a sales playbook doesn’t need to be an overwhelming task.
+You just need to start with the basics and keep building out from there.
+Key slides for each sales stage can be created and then adjusted as needed.

-Now that you know what you need to start building out your playbooks, it’s time to take action!
-Check out our 4 Sales Playbook Templates and schedule a call with us to find out how to make your playbooks come to life during customer calls and help your reps close more deals, faster.
+Now that you know what you need to start building out your playbooks, it’s time to take action and build a high-performing inside sales team!
+Check out our 4 Sales Playbook Templates and schedule a call with us to find out how to make your playbooks come to life during customer calls so your reps can close more deals, faster.